10 Tips For Starting Your Own Gaming Channel

 This isn’t about shameless self-promotion, but instead about genuinely connecting with others and becoming part of a community.

 If you have achieved this, when your own channel is growing, you’ll have a community of like-minded people willing to give it a go and support your channel.

 6. Have A Clear Call To Action

-As part of building your brand it is vital that you have a clear call to action that inspires your viewers to interact with you, to leave comments and to come back for your next video and every video after that.
+As part of building your brand, it is vital that you have a clear call to action that inspires your viewers to interact with you, leave comments and come back for your next video and every video after that.

 Ask your audience a question about what they’ve just seen, remind people to comment or ask viewers to subscribe for more content.

 Whatever you decide to do, stick with it, and make it your identifiable call to action as part of your brand building campaign at the end of every video or stream.